-This explains why there has been a proliferation of traffic on Facebook, Twitter, YouTube, and Reddit, which, by the way, has contributed to the exponential increase in earnings of these giants.
+This explains why there has been a proliferation of traffic on Facebook, Twitter, YouTube, and Reddit, which, by the way, has helped these giants' earnings increase exponentially.

 To better understand the topic, I suggest you invest 15 minutes of your time to watch the Ted Talk by Carole Cadwallar, Guardian journalist who helped uncover the Cambridge Analytica case.

-In this speech, Cadwallar addresses the sensitive topic of democracy, the role that platforms such as Facebook and Twitter have assumed in the modern world, and questions whether we will ever be able to guarantee the impartiality of any political election as we once did.
+In this speech, Cadwallar addresses the sensitive issue of democracy, the role that platforms such as Facebook and Twitter have taken on in the modern world, and questions whether we will ever be able to guarantee the impartiality of any political election as we once did.

 "Hatred and fear have led the country to turn against itself.
 It is now impossible to distinguish the true from the false, because nothing is as it seems", Carole Cadwallar.